harryjobann/WP2-Elopa-grassland/grassland-modelling/modelling_summary.md

 ### Results Overview:

-- Indian hare: Distance to cover had a significant positive effect (p = 0.0103), suggesting hares favour proximity to cover.
+- Indian hare: Distance to cover had a significant positive effect (p = 0.0103), suggesting that are more likely to be observed further from cover (i.e. hare prefer open areas).
 No strong effects of livestock presence.
-- Hog deer: River distance showed a weak positive trend (p = 0.0503), but no other strong effects were detected.
+- Hog deer: River distance showed a weak positive trend (p = 0.0503), suggesting that Hog_deer are more likely to be observed further from the river.
 - Jungle cat: No significant predictors; elevation and river distance showed weak trends (p = 0.159, p = 0.344).
-- Sambar: Distance to cover had a significant negative effect (p = 0.0392), suggesting Sambar prefer more open areas.
+- Sambar: Distance to cover had a significant negative effect (p = 0.0392), suggesting that Sambar are less likely to be observed further from cover.
+I.e. Sambar prefer cover.

 ### Key Takeaways: